"The U.S. Food and Drug Administration today approved Ofev (nintedanib) for the treatment of idiopathic pulmonary fibrosis (IPF).

 When should I get a new COMBIVENT RESPIMAT inhaler?

-The COMBIVENT RESPIMAT inhaler contains 120 puffs, equal to 120 doses.
+COMBIVENT RESPIMAT is available with 120 or 60 doses of medicine.
+One puff from COMBIVENT RESPIMAT equals one dose of medicine.
 The dose indicator shows approximately how much medicine is left.
-When the pointer enters the red area of the scale, there is enough medicine for 7 days.
+When the pointer enters the red area of the scale, there is enough medicine for 7 days (120 dose product) or 3 days (60 dose product).
 This is when you need to refill your prescription or ask your doctor if you need another prescription for COMBIVENT RESPIMAT Inhalation Spray.

-Throw away the COMBIVENT RESPIMAT inhaler 3 months after insertion of cartridge into inhaler, even if all the medicine has not been used, or when the inhaler is locked (after 120 puffs), whichever comes first.
+Throw away the COMBIVENT RESPIMAT inhaler 3 months after insertion of cartridge into inhaler, even if all the medicine has not been used, or when the inhaler is locked, whichever comes first.